Remembering Eva Saulitis

 The Residency is the exhausting and exhilarating highlight of the year.
 It is during the Residency that students and faculty establish a sense of community that sustains them throughout the rest of the year.

-The 2016 Summer Residency will begin on Saturday, July 9th and end on Thursday, July 21st.What to Expect at UAA What to Expect in Anchorage
+The 2016 Summer Residency began on Saturday, July 9th and ended on Thursday, July 21st.What to Expect at UAA What to Expect in Anchorage

 Creative Writing MFA Students & Faculty in the News!